SIakovlev/CarND_CapstoneProject/README.md

 ## Abstract <a name="abstract"></a>

-This is the project repo of **Smart Carla team** for the final project of the Udacity Self-Driving Car Nanodegree in which we programed a real self-driving car.
+This is the repository of **Smart Carla team** for the final project of the Udacity Self-Driving Car Nanodegree in which we programed a real self-driving car's perception, control and path planning modules.
+The diagram below shows the details:

+![Alt text][ROS_GraphImage]

 The goal of the project was to get **Udacity's self-driving car** to drive around a test track while avoiding obstacles and stopping at traffic lights.

 The starting code has been taken from Udacity's github repository [here](https://github.com/udacity/CarND-Capstone).

 ## Submission checklist <a name="checklist"></a>